 Squash is jokingly known in gardening circles as the crop that keeps on giving.
 A single plant often leaves you with more squash than you know what to do with!

-Summer squash is also not the notorious space hog that winter squash is.
-With the exception of certain varieties that can be left on the vines longer to store as winter squash, summer squash are non-vining, compact bush varieties that stay upright and only take up a 3-foot-by-3-foot area.
+With the exception of certain varieties that can be left on the vines longer to cure and store as winter squash (like Zucchino Rampicante), summer squash are non-vining, compact bush varieties that stay upright and only take up a 3-foot-by-3-foot area.

 All squash have a stage at which they’re the most tender, moist, and prime for picking, but if you let yours go a little too long and that zucchini has suddenly grown into a foot-long monster, all is not lost.

 You’ll get decent germination in our target seed starting range of 65°F to 70°F, but the quickest (and close to 100 percent) germination at soil temperatures of 80°F or above, with seeds sprouting in just a few days at that point.

 I love them so much that I try to sow seeds as soon as my soil is ready, because I like to snack on them all summer long and save a few harvests for pickling as well.